-- To provide an ambitious, broad, balanced, relevant and stimulating curriculum that meets the unique and varied needs of all our pupils and enables all children to attain and achieve the highest standard of which they are capable in all areas of the Early Years Curriculum. - To enable all children to read well as Reading is at the heart of learning. - To prepare children for life by developing children's character- helping them to become more independent, organised, confident and resilient. - To treat everyone with respect, encourage self -respect, awareness of differences, listen to and value everybody's opinions, contributions and ideas. - To help everyone to make appropriate choices through praise, encouragement and by leading through example. - To support children to know how to keep themselves physically and mentally well and how to stay safe from a variety of risks. - To enable children to become good communicators, by helping them to develop a range of new vocabulary and use it in a range of contexts; and by encouraging them to talk in full sentences in order to express their views and opinions. - To continually develop effective partnerships with parents and the wider community. - To ensure that effective leadership and management enables us to continually improve all aspects of our school through systematic, rigorous self evaluation. - To provide access to high quality professional development in order to keep abreast of, and assist in the implementation of, new initiatives. - To make school fun for everybody.
+- To provide a broad, balanced, relevant curriculum that meets the unique and varied needs of our pupils and enables all children to attain and achieve well in all subject areas in the National Curriculum. - To enable all children to read well as Reading is at the heart of learning. - To prepare children for life by developing their character helping them to become more independent, organised, confident and resilient; to be good communicators, creative and able to solve problems; to be respectful, aware of differences, appreciative and reflective; to know how to keep themselves physically and mentally well and how to stay safe from a variety of risks. - To recognise, accommodate and support the needs of all individuals. - To provide a positive, safe and happy learning environment in which everyone is inspired and empowered to achieve the highest standard of which they are capable in all aspects of their life. - To help everyone to make appropriate choices through praise, encouragement and by leading through example. - To treat everyone with respect, encourage self-respect, listen to and value everybody's opinions, contributions and ideas. - To continually develop effective partnerships with parents and the wider community. - To ensure that effective leadership and management enables us to continually improve all aspects of our school through systematic, rigorous self-evaluation. - To make School fun for everybody.